 HOW TO MEASURE A ROOM FOR FLOORING: THE BASICS

 The essential approach is to measure each room separately and add their totals together.
 Then, add extra for trimming and to have spare flooring on hand for future use.
-For this job, a locking tape measure like this highly rated model from Stanley is ideal.
+For this job, a locking tape measure like this highly rated model from DeWalt is ideal.

 We suggest writing down room totals as you go.
 Drawing a rough sketch of the rooms where flooring will be installed, and writing the dimensions on the drawing, is another common approach.

 - Measure the length and width of each room at its longest or widest point.
 Round up to the nearest half foot.
 For example, a room 12’ 4” wide would be considered 12” 6” wide.
 It will be an easier calculation if you convert that measurement to a decimal—12.5’.

 - Multiply the length times the width to determine the number of square feet in each room.
 For example, for a room 20’ long and 15’ wide: 20 x 15 = 300 square feet.

 - Add the sums together for each room to determine total square feet to be covered with the flooring.